electricimp/TreasureData/README.md

 ### Callbacks ###

 All requests that are made to the Treasure Data platform occur asynchronously.
 Every method that sends a request has an optional parameter which takes a callback function that will be executed when the operation is completed, whether successfully or not.
 The callback’s parameters are listed in the corresponding method description, but every callback has at least one parameter, *error*.
 If *error* is `null`, the operation has been executed successfully.
-Otherwise, *error* is an instance of the [TreasureData.Error](#treasuredataerror-class) class and contains the details of the error.
+Otherwise, *error* is [HTTP response table](https://electricimp.com/docs/api/httprequest/sendasync/) and contains the details of the error.

 ## TreasureData Class ##